Evan Cooke presented to the B.C. Expropriation Association

 Evan is an experienced trial lawyer, having represented clients before all levels of court in British Columbia.
 He has also achieved success for clients in the Federal Court of Canada, the Federal Court of Appeal, the Ontario Superior Court, and the Ontario Municipal Board.

 Complex litigation matters involving land and resources are Evan’s particular areas of interest.
 From litigating the legal status of historical roads for ranchers, to advancing expropriation claims for multinational corporations, to successfully appealing an onerous tax decision for an international developer, Evan is detail oriented and practical.

 Before joining Eyford Partners, Evan was a litigation partner of a large national law firm where he was the regional head of the Expropriation Law, Municipal Law, and Railway Law focus groups

 Springman v.
-Surrey (City), 2021 BCSC 1804.
+Surrey (City), 2021 BCSC 1804, rev’d in part, 2023 BCCA 130.
 Evan Cooke and Andrew Schleichkorn successfully defended a multi-million dollar expropriation compensation claim filed against the expropriating municipality.
-Most significantly, the court dismissed claims of ongoing business losses and damages predicated on lost real estate market opportunity.
+Most significantly, the courts dismissed claims of ongoing business losses and damages predicated on lost real estate market opportunity.

 Douglas Lake Cattle Company v.
 Nicola Valley Fish and Game Club, 2021 BCCA 99 application for leave to appeal ref’d (29 September 2021), File No. 39628 (S.C.C.).
 Counsel for the successful appellant in a significant case regarding a landowner’s right to exclude those seeking to traverse private land to recreate and to access crown resources beyond.
 In the victory, Evan Cooke and Ryan Parsons secured orders regarding the legal status of historical roads and trails, the accurate interpretation of historical legislation and ancient survey documents, and the appropriate limits on awards of special costs for public interest litigants.
 Following the B.C.
 Court of Appeal’s decision, Cooke and Parsons successfully opposed their opponent’s Application for Leave to Appeal to the Supreme Court of Canada.

 Balmoral Hotel Ltd. v.
 City of Vancouver, 2020 SCBC S1913813.
 Evan Cooke and Nathalie Baker challenged an expropriating authority’s legal authority and flawed municipal process in order to secure an injunction and ultimately a significant settlement for their clients.